ExplainDev/kmdr-cli/README.md

-Kommandr CLI
+kmdr.sh
 ============

-A CLI client to interact with [Kommandr](https://github.com/kommandr/kommandr).
+A CLI client to interact with Kommandr

 ## Installation
 ``` shell